 What is postural hypotension and how can you avoid it?

 Postural hypotension, also known as orthostatic hypotension, is when your blood pressure drops when you go from lying down to sitting up, or from sitting to standing.
 When your blood pressure drops, less blood can go to your organs and muscles.
-This can make you more likely to fall.
+This can make you more likely to have a fall-related injury.

 Although many people with postural hypotension show no symptoms, others do.